Macau Lifestyle

 When you arrive in Coloane Village by bus and get off at the main square (Largo do Presidente António Ramalho Eanes), take a look around.
 See that long line of people?
 Just join the line to taste the iconic egg tarts by Lord Stow’s Bakery.
 Funny enough, the recipe that has become a must-eat dessert in Macau was not invented by a Portuguese or local Macau person.
 An Englishman called Andrew Stow came up with his interpretation of the Portuguese pasteis de nata in 1990 when he was living in Macau.

-Now, there are several Lord Stow’s bakeries in the city, but the one in Coloane Village was the first and legendary one.
+Now, there are several Lord Stow’s bakeries in the city, but the one in Coloane Village was the first and most legendary one.

 Lord Stow’s Garden Café G/F C Houston Court 21 Largo do Matadouro, Coloane Village, Macau, +853 2888 1851, www.lordstow.com